|We have assembled a list of Frequently Asked Questions. If you need additional questions answered please feel free to contact us.|

 Can I move my frozen foods?

 Frozen foods can be moved, but only under specific, limited conditions.
 Be sure to discuss this with your Ewing/Steven agent.
 In most instances, we suggest that shipping arrangements be made through local frozen food locker plants, especially for a long-distance move.
-It is even easier just to use up the foods prior to the move or donate them to someone.
+However, it is easier just to consume the foods, dispose, or donate them prior to the move.

 Can I move jewelry and other valuables?